GemTalk/Rowan/cypress/Cypress-Definitions.package/CypressLoaderErrorNotification.class/README.md

+All Cypress classes are private to GemStone and are likely to be removed in a future release.

 CypressLoaderErrorNotification is used to notify a consumer of the CypressLoader that a particular CypressPatchOperation failed.
 As a Notification, it resumes by default, logging the error to the Transcript.